-Check Possible causes Problems that may result Document guides on the upper ADF chute The document guides are not positioned to match the width of document(s) loaded.
+Check Possible causes Problems that may result Document guides on the top cover The document guides are not positioned to match the width of document(s) loaded.
 Documents will skew.
-Inside the ADF - Foreign materials have found their way into ADF.
+Inside the ADF Foreign materials have found their way into ADF.
 Foreign materials can hinder document feeding. - The size of the document loaded is smaller than the specified size.
 The document will jam inside the ADF.
-Scanner cover (Scanner unit) The scanner cover is not closed properly.
+Control panel ASSY The control panel ASSY is not closed properly.
 The "COVER OPEN" message will appear and the machine will no longer operate.